mich2000/smartapp/documentatie/pid.md

 * CRUD operations of storages
 * CRUD operations of products
-* Move products between storages

 ### Frontend service(Nginx)

 Service used to serve react app to the users.
+Will send out static assets under only https to be fully compatible with service workers.
+Will also reroute http requests to https.

+### Postgres

+Database that is used to store all the data that is permanent.

+### Redis

+Database that temporarily stores the tokens needed to create a user, change their email or is used for passwords that the user forgot to reset these.
+These tokens will after a time not be good anymore after 10 minutes.